niklasramo/mezr/README.md

 ### `.containingBlock( el, [ fakePosition ] )`

 Returns the element's [containing block](https://www.w3.org/TR/CSS2/visuren.html#containing-block), which is considered to be the closest ancestor element (or window, or document, or the target element itself) that the target element's positioning is relative to.
 In other words, containing block is the element the target element's CSS properties *left*, *right*, *top* and *bottom* are relative to.
-This function is quite similar to the native elem.offsetParent read-only property, but there are enough differences to justify the existence of this function.
+This function is quite similar to the native [elem.offsetParent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) read-only property, but there are enough differences to justify the existence of this function.

 **The logic**

  * Document is considered to be the root containing block of all elements and the window.
- * Getting the document's containing block will return null.
+ * Getting the document's containing block will return `null`.
- * Static element does not have a containing block since setting values to the *left*, *right*, *top* and *bottom* CSS properties does nat have any effect on it.
-Thus, getting the containing block of a static element will return null.
+ * Static element does not have a containing block since setting values to the *left*, *right*, *top* and *bottom* CSS properties does not have any effect on the element's position.
+Thus, getting the containing block of a static element will return `null`.
  * Relative element's containing block is always the element itself.
- * Fixed element's containing block is always the closest transformed ancestor or window if the element does not have any transformed ancestors.
+ * Fixed element's containing block is always the closest transformed ancestor or `window` if the element does not have any transformed ancestors.
 An exception is made for browsers which allow fixed elements to bypass the W3C specification of transform rendering.
-In those browsers fixed element's containing block is always the window.
+In those browsers fixed element's containing block is always the `window`.
- * Absolute element's containing block is the closest ancestor element that is transformed or positioned (any element which is not static), or document if no positioned or transformed ancestor is not found.
+ * Absolute element's containing block is the closest ancestor element that is transformed or positioned (any element which is not static).
+If no positioned or transformed ancestor is not found the containing block is the `document`.
- * Root element and body element are considered as equals with all other elements and are treated equally with all other elements.
+ * Root element and body element are treated equally with all other elements.

 **Parameters**

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.
+* **fakePosition** &nbsp;&mdash;&nbsp; *element / window / document*
+  * An optional argument which allows you to get the element's containing block as if the element had this CSS position value applied.
+Using this argument does not modify the element's true CSS position in any way, it's only used for the calculations.
+  * Default: the element's current CSS position.
+  * Allowed values: `"static"`, `"relative"`, `"absolute"` and  `"fixed"`.

 **Returns** &nbsp;&mdash;>&nbsp; *element / window / document / null*